MirageNet/Mirage/README.md

    ![Install Mirage](doc/images/Install%20Mirage.png)
 6) You may come back to the package manager at any time to uninstall Mirage or upgrade it.

+## Migrating from Mirror

+If you've got a project already using Mirror and you want to migrate it to Mirage, it's recommended to check out our [Migration Guide](https://miragenet.github.io/Mirage/Articles/Guides/MirrorMigration.html) for a smooth transition.
+Also check the heading below, as there are some major differences between Mirage and the other network library.

 ## Comparison with Mirror

 Mirage has some notable differences from its distant sister, Mirror.
 The table below briefly details them: